beepboop141/parallel_programming_with_cuda_notes/README.md

 # parallel_notes

-Notes on parallel programming with CUDA in C/C++.
+Notes on parallel programming with CUDA in C/C++ by Maria Tzevelekou.